-Aoki arrived in South Bend after a four-year stint as the Eagle head coach in Chestnut Hill, Mass.
+Aoki arrived under the Golden Dome after a four-year stint as the Eagle head coach in Chestnut Hill, Massachusetts.
 He brought the Boston College baseball program into the national forefront after leading the Eagles' to the Atlantic Coast Conference Tournament in 2009 and 2010 (the only two ACC Tournament appearances in school history) and their first NCAA Regional appearance in 42 years (2009).

 The Eagles' 34-26 overall record qualified as their best since 2005 and their 13-15 record in ACC play marked the most league wins since joining the conference in 2006 (Boston College eclipsed that total in 2010 with 14).
 The New England Intercollegiate Baseball Association tabbed Boston College as its team of the year for its performance.

 Aoki coached 28 Major League Baseball draft picks and four free agent signees during his tenure at Boston College in 2004.
 Three of those draft picks were first-round selections in Mike Belfiore, Chris Lambert and Tony Sanchez.
-In addition, 16 of those 28 picks have been pitchers and two (Lambert, Joe Martinez) have reached the Major League level.
+In addition, 16 of those 28 picks have been pitchers.

 In the 2010 first-year MLB player draft, Boston College had six players selected, most in program history.
 In fact, three Eagles were taken in the first 10 rounds of the draft - another program first.